zfben/zfben/README.md

 I'm Ben.
 (Twitter: [@zfben](https://twitter.com/zfben))

-A freelancer full stack developer in Shanghai, China.
+A freelancer and full stack developer in Shanghai, China.

 Skilled in frontend frameworks with **React, Vue and jQuery**.